arron0/testit/readme.txt

 TestIt Library
 ##############

-TestIt is an addon library for PHPUnit that extends mocking engine and allowes comfort testing of class interactions with surrounding environment.
+TestIt is an add-on library for PHPUnit that extends mocking engine and allows comfort testing of class interactions with surrounding environment.
 Are you tired using $this->getMock()->expects()->method()->with()->will() constructions?
 TestIt is for you :-)

 Usual unit test consists from several steps: